jrsmth/spring/content/06-externalising-properties/README.md

 # Section 6: Externalising Properties
-*Externalising application config to change behaviours using the environment*
+*Externalising properties to change application behaviour using the environment*

 <br>